Writing projects not yet completed or published yet

 spillway

-Eastern Missouri, August A Busch Memorial Conservation Area, Lake 33
+Eastern Missouri, August A. Busch Memorial Conservation Area, Lake 33

-Out of lockup, enjoying freedom, luxuriating in the breeze off the lake and the spillway noise, I closed my eyes at the glory of being out of prison but was too nervous to go to the family home on Highway DD.
+Enjoying my freedom, luxuriating in the breeze off the lake and the spillway noise, I closed my eyes at the glory of being out of prison but was too nervous to go to the family home on Highway DD.

-I spat blood, mesmerized by the blue expanse, as if seeing the lake for the first time again.
+Had I bitten my tongue?
+Another seizure?
+I could feel my face sunburned.
+How long had I lain shaking on the grass and rocks?
+I spat blood, mesmerized by the lake's blue expanse, as if seeing it for the first time again.

+"Don't sting me," I mumbled to the hornets buzzing in alarm as I struggled to sit upright.
+My muscles ached from the seizure as from another whipping.
 There would be no standing upright for a while, and I watched a conservation agent work his way down the levy, asking questions and inspecting fishing licenses.

+Even here in the wind and the sun, it was just like in prison: random inspections by uniformed guards.
 I closed my eyes briefly, imagining the uniformed man was one of Roosevelt's soldiers who had chased the farmers off this land.

-"That feather in your hat?" asked the Agent, "Hawk?"
+"That feather in your hat?" asked the agent, "Hawk?"

 "It is against the law to possess raptor feathers," said the Agent.
 "I have to confiscate the feather and issue you a ticket."

-"Your fucking kidding me, right?"
+"Your kidding me, right?"

-The Agent looked at the license.
+The agent looked at the license.
 "Mr. Travis, possession of a raptor feather has a fine of two hundred fifty dollars.
 You have the right to protest this fine in federal court."

 The Conservation agent handed the license and a yellow ticket to the fisherman.

-"The Feather, please, Mr. Travis."
+"The feather, please, Mr. Travis."

 "Fishing license and day permit, sir.
 Any luck today?"

-The Agent was still looking at me while talking to the old man.
+The agent was still looking at me while talking to the old man.

 The man held up a stringer of crappie and bluegills with one bass.

+"I have to measure the bass, sir," said the agent who used his phone to take a photo of the bass lying next to a tape measure.
 "The bass is a quarter inch too short, sir.
 You should have released this fish.
-I will have to issue you a ticket, sir, and you must release the fish."
+Have to issue you a ticket, sir, and you must release the fish."

-The conservation agent walked to where I had sat up in the grass.
-His shirt patch read Missouri Department of Conservation.
+The conservation agent walked to where I sat in the grass.
+His shirt patches read "Missouri Department of Conservation" and Douglas.

 "Are you fishing, sir?"